02JanDal/ProjectArgonauts/README.md

 ### Code

-The follow top-level directories are available:
+The following top-level directories are available:

+* common: Code shared between the `tool` and the `editor`, mostly parsing related
+* editor: A GUI editor written in Qt
 * embeddedcpptemplate: Simple executable to generates C++ code from ERB-like templates.
 Used for code and documentation generation.
 * example: Simple example usage.
 * runtime: The shared runtime library.
 The library also includes `util`.